2022 Women's EuroHockey Indoor Championship II

 The 2022 Women's EuroHockey Indoor Championship II was the fourteenth edition of the Women's EuroHockey Indoor Championship II, the second level of the women's European indoor hockey championships organized by the European Hockey Federation.
 It took place from 21 to 23 January 2022 at the Pazo dos Deportes Paco Paz in Ourense, Spain.

-Spain won their second Women's EuroHockey Indoor Championship II title by finishing top of the round-robin pool and were promoted to the Women's EuroHockey Indoor Championship in 2024 together with Belgium, Poland and Switzerland.
+Spain won their second Women's EuroHockey Indoor Championship II title by finishing top of the round-robin pool.
+It was promoted to the Women's EuroHockey Indoor Championship in 2024 together with Belgium, Poland and Switzerland.

 Qualified teams

 Participating nations have qualified based on their final ranking from the 2020 competition.